emmanuel-benoit/graylog-groups/README.md

 * set the users' permissions on the various Graylog objects,
 * add or remove Graylog roles from user accounts.

+It should be noted that permissions set by this tool to not appear anywhere on the Graylog 4 UI.
+They can be queried back using the API, using the `/user/{login}` endpoint.

 Installing
 -----------